Anchoring TOP TIPS

 To check if you are maintaining your anchor position, use cross bearings or even better, a couple of transit bearings.
 For instance, a tree in front of a lighthouse.

-What size anchor?
+What size anchor and chain?

 The size of the anchor is normally expressed as the weight of the anchor.
 This varies on the size of your vessel and the type of seabed that you will anchor in.
 The length and size of the chain is also important.
 Chain is normally expressed as the diameter of the metal used to make the links.